drodriguezSRL/ORBSLAM3_implementation/how_was_it_made.md

 docker cp <container_id>:/path/in/container/file.txt /host/destination/
 ```

 Independently from which of these two options I choose (A or B), ORB-SLAM3 provides a script to evaluate the generated trajectory against the ground truth.
-This script can be found in `~/Dev/ORB_SLAM3/evaluation/evaluate_ate_scale.py`.
+This script can be found in `~/Dev/ORB_SLAM3/evaluation/evaluate_ate_scale.py` and also in [/tools](/tools/) within this repository.

 >[!IMPORTANT]
 > From [ORB-SLAM3](https://github.com/UZ-SLAMLab/ORB_SLAM3): it should be noted that EuRoC provides ground truth for each sequence in the IMU body reference.
 As pure visual executions report trajectories centered in the left camera, the script `evaluate_ate_scale.py` provides in the "evaluation" folder the transformation of the ground truth to the left camera reference.
 Visual-inertial trajectories use the ground truth from the dataset.

 ## Phase 5: Adapting my own data